ashahnami/paper-trader/README.md

 ## About Project

-A Paper Trading web application that allows users to paper trade US market stocks.
+A paper trading platform that allows users to paper trade stocks.

 ### Technologies Used